api3dao/vitepress-docs/docs/reference/airnode/next/deployment-files/config-json.md

 ### `contracts`

-(required) - An object that keeps the addresses of the protocol contracts deployed on the respective chain.
-It must include the `AirnodeRrp` contract address.
-Although you can deploy these contracts yourself, it is recommended to use the ones that were deployed by API3 listed [here](/reference/airnode/next/).
+(conditionally optional) - An object that keeps the addresses of the protocol contracts deployed on the respective chain.
+Currently this object has one member field corresponding to the `AirnodeRrp` contract address.
+The `contracts` object may be omitted if there is an existing API3 `AirnodeRrpV0` deployment for the respective chain, in which case Airnode will default to using this address.
+A full listing of deployments can be found [here](/reference/airnode/next/).

 ### `id`